Home Loan Calculator Philippines

 - ₱5,210,009

-Higher monthly payment, but the shorter term and higher loan amount explain the larger total cost.
-Compare the interest-to-loan ratio to see which deal costs more per peso borrowed.
+Higher monthly payment, but the shorter term reduces total interest per peso borrowed.

 What Affects Your Monthly Home Loan Payment